4thepeople-org/.github/profile/readme.md

 > [!IMPORTANT]
 > At this time, we are not accepting spontaneous applications.

-Hi, developer 👋\
+### Hi, developer 👋
-Ready to make an impact together?
+Do you want to be part of our team?

 **Let's connect:**\
 📧 **Email:** careers@4thepeople.it